toto-haricot/images-utils/README.md

 In this repository you will find the following python scripts :

-- :sunrise: **display_tool/** : This tool aims to help visualizing the outputs of an algorithm along with the corresponding inputs.
+- **display_tool/** : This tool aims to help visualizing the outputs of an algorithm along with the corresponding inputs.
+More information is available in **display_tool/readme.md**

 :pencil2: `python display_tool/display_tool.py --inputs_folder *path/to/inputs* --output_pdf_path *path/to/folder/for/pdf/printing*`

-More information is available in **display_tool/readme.md**

-- :pencil: **IQA/** : In this repository you will find several scripts for Image Quality Assessment.
+- **IQA/** : In this repository you will find several scripts for Image Quality Assessment.

-- :scissors: **central_crop.py** : This python file enables to central crop all images in a given input folder if their shapes exceed a certain width and height.
+- **crop_central.py** : This python file enables to central crop all images in a given input folder if their shapes exceed a certain width and height.
 The cropped images are saved into the given output directory.

 :pencil2:`python central_crop.py --folder_path *path/to/images* --output_dir *path/to/folder/to/save/images* --width_max *maximum_width* --height_max *maximum_height*`

-- :three_button_mouse: **draw_rectangle.py** :
+- **crop_select.py** : This file will allow you to crop an image based on the selection you will input when script launched.

-:pencil2:`python
+:pencil2:`python crop_select.py --image_path *path/to/image*`

-- :chart_with_upwards_trend: **histogram_equalization.py** : to enhance the contrast of an image, equalizing its histogram might be a good alternative.
+- **histogram_equalization.py** : to enhance the contrast of an image, equalizing its histogram might be a good alternative.
 This script will output an histogram equalized image corresponding to the given input

 :pencil2: `python histogram_equalization.py --image_path *path/to/image*`